Montgomery County loosens restrictions on houses of worship, but keeps cap on indoor dining

 According to contact tracers, he said, coronavirus outbreaks in the county continue to be associated with indoor dining and large family gatherings.

-The county’s rolling seven-day average of new cases Tuesday stood at 80 infections — a number that changed little in recent weeks.
+The county’s rolling seven-day average of new cases Tuesday stood at 80 infections — a number that has changed little in recent weeks.
 Montgomery averages about one virus-related death a day.

 More than 21,000 county residents have tested positive for the coronavirus, while 841 have died of covid-19.